 Manufacturers give three reasons for their use of plastic:

-The F-Valve Cartridge
+The F-valve Cartridge

 Its cartridge is the heart of a modern faucet and should be your very first consideration when making a buying decision.